TL;DR

 Sarah earns £60,000 a year.
 She has a partner and two young children.
 She has a £250,000 life and critical illness policy, plus an income protection policy set to pay out £3,000/month after a 6-month deferred period.

-This is where seeking expert advice is not just helpful, but essential.
+This is where seeking regulated guidance is not just helpful, but essential.
 An insurer will only sell you their own products.
-A specialist independent broker works for you, scanning the entire market to find the best policy definitions, the most competitive premiums, and the right combination of cover for your needs.
+A specialist regulated broker works for you, scanning the available market to find a strong fit for your needs definitions, the most competitive premiums, and the right combination of cover for your needs.

-At WeCovr, we specialise in helping people across the UK understand their health security gap and build the right protective shield.
-Our experts don't just sell insurance; they provide clarity and peace of mind by comparing plans from all the UK's leading insurers, ensuring you get cover that is both comprehensive and affordable.
+A specialist at WeCovr or one of our broker partners can help people across the UK understand their health security gap and build the right protective shield.
+Our experts don't just sell insurance; they provide clarity and peace of mind by comparing plans from all the UK insurer panel, ensuring you get cover that is both comprehensive and affordable.

 We believe in a holistic approach to wellbeing.
 That’s why, in addition to securing your financial future, all our clients receive complimentary access to CalorieHero, our proprietary AI-powered calorie and nutrition tracking app, helping you stay on top of your health goals.
 It's our way of showing we care about your health today, as well as your financial security tomorrow.